MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 default distributions to secured accounts.
 However, account security will apply to account distributions.
-You can open the distribution entry windows, but if any accounts are secured—not available to you—the account field will be blank and the message “Access denied/Account missing” will appear in the Description field.
-If you attempt to enter an account number that is secured, the message “You don’t have permission to create new accounts or view all accounts” will appear when you move from the field.
+You can open the distribution entry windows, but if any accounts are secured—not available to you—the account field will be blank and the message "Access denied/Account missing" will appear in the Description field.
+If you attempt to enter an account number that is secured, the message "You don't have permission to create new accounts or view all accounts" will appear when you move from the field.
 The account and description fields will be cleared.

 *If you attempt to post a transaction in a module other than General Ledger